spcourse/python/en/installing/uv/install-mac/contents.md

     └── week1.py
 ~~~

 ## Running Python programs

 Now that everything is installed, you can get into the routine of running your self-written Python programs.

 #### Once again: work from inside the course folder

 Each time you work on a course, you connect your shell to the course directory (folder).
 Only then will it pick up on the packages you installed.

-So when working of the course you always start with:
+So when working on the course you always start with:

 1. open a terminal
 2. go to your course folder (`cd`)